geoffeg/WebMorseRunner/README.md

 This project is complete new and independent of Alex project.
 The original MorseRunner target Windows and is developed in Pascal, while this version is complete rewritten from scratch in Javascript and targeting the usage in web browsers.

 ## Functions

 * Runs in Browser using Javascript
-* Usage Web Audio API using AudioWorklet
+* Web Audio API using AudioWorklet
 * No Backend
 * Single Call Mode (yet)
 * (Complex) Noise